Creating various different sizes of your documents is easy! Quickly creating content for all your social media channels is a typical example.

-clockwise - Instagram, Twitter, Pinterest and Facebook posts
+clockwise - content resized for Instagram, Twitter, Pinterest and Facebook posts

-Here we’ve got that A4 page resized to the US Letter size.
-All the page elements fit the new size.
+Here we have another example, an A4 page resized to the US Letter size.
+Note how all the page elements fit the new size.

 Presentation - standard and widescreen aspect ratios - for PowerPoint too.